MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-container-services-security-concepts.md

 FQDN filtering uses the following components in a node:

-## Components of FQDN Filtering
+## Components of FQDN filtering

 **Cilium Agent**: The Cilium Agent is a critical networking component that runs as a DaemonSet within Azure CNI clusters powered by Cilium.
 It handles networking, load balancing, and network policies for pods in the cluster.
 For pods with enforced FQDN policies, the Cilium Agent redirects packets to the DNS Proxy for DNS resolution and updates the network policy using the FQDN-IP mappings obtained from the DNS Proxy.

 **ACNS DNS Proxy**: ACNS DNS Proxy runs as DaemonSet in Azure CNI powered by Cilium cluster with Advanced Container Networking services enabled.
 It handles DNS resolution for pods and on successful DNS resolution, it updates Cilium Agent with FQDN to IP mappings.

-## How ACNS DNS Proxy ensures High Availability
+## How ACNS DNS Proxy ensures high availability

 ACNS DNS Proxy running separately from the Cilium Agent ensures that pods continue to have DNS resolution even if the Cilium Agent is down or undergoing an upgrade.
 Using Kubernetes' maxSurge upgrade feature keeps the DNS Proxy operational during upgrades.
 This component guarantees that network connectivity for essential customer workloads isn't disrupted by DNS resolution issues.